UK borrows record 128 billion pounds in three months to June | Health

 UK borrows record 128 billion pounds in three months to June

-This is still the highest debt burden since the 1960s, the statistics office said.
-"Over the medium-term, we must, and we will put our public finances back on a sustainable footing," Sunak said on Tuesday.

 Bond markets have been happy to finance this borrowing, however.
-Last week Britain sold a three-year bond with a record-low negative yield - meaning investors will receive back less than they lent - and longer-term borrowing costs are also near a record low.
+At a bond auction on Tuesday, investors bought a six-year gilt with a record-low negative yield, meaning the government will pay back less than it borrowed.
 Britain's government has announced extra spending and tax cuts worth around 192 billion pounds for this financial year, and last week its Office for Budget Responsibility estimated borrowing would hit 322 billion pounds or just over 16% of GDP.

 ALSO READ